codenotary/immudb/README.md

 The following topics are important to us and are planned or already being worked on:

 * Relational model support (including SQL)
-  * PostgreSQL wire protocol compatibility (being able to connect with PostgreSQL compatible clients)
+  * psql wire protocol compatibility (being able to connect with compatible clients)
   * Travel in time
 * Embedded web console
 * Replication (Follower)